-- 5. Water supply.
-Each individual unit shall be individually metered with the meters either located at an easily accessible location unless the water supply to the whole site is metered with a single larger meter with private meters at each unit.
-Final water service sizing will need to be determined by a hydraulic consultant to suit the development, as well as fire service and backflow protection requirements in accordance with AS3500.
-Plans shall include hydraulic plans for internal water supply services and associated works in accordance with AS 3500, Plumbing Code of Australia and Port Macquarie-Hastings Council Policies. - Retaining walls. - 7.
-Stormwater systems. - 8.
-Erosion & Sedimentation controls - Location of all existing and proposed utility services including: conduits for electricity supply and communication services (including fibre optic cable), water supply, sewerage, stormwater - 10.
+- 7. Stormwater systems. - 8.
+Erosion & Sedimentation controls - 9.
+Location of all existing and proposed utility services including: conduits for electricity supply and communication services (including fibre optic cable), water supply, sewerage, stormwater - 10.
 Traffic management control plan. - 11.
-Erection of any hoardings and buildings in and/over the public road space - Detailed driveway profile (including long section) in accordance with Australian Standard 2890, AUSPEC D1, and ASD207 Port Macquarie-Hastings Council current version. - 13.
+Erection of any hoardings and buildings in and/over the public road space - 12.
+Detailed driveway profile (including long section) in accordance with Australian Standard 2890, AUSPEC D1, and ASD207 Port Macquarie-Hastings Council current version. - 13.
 Provision of a 1.2m (unless varied in writing by Council), concrete footpath paving across the full road frontage of the property. - (3) (B006) An application pursuant to Section 138 of the Roads Act, 1993 to carry out works required by the Development Consent on or within public road is to be submitted to and obtained from Port Macquarie-Hastings Council prior to release of the Construction Certificate.